Beatgodes/BoruvkaUMinho/README.md

 If you find this work useful, please cite the following publication:

     Cristiano da Silva Sousa, Artur Mariano and Alberto Proença.
 "A Generic and Highly Efficient Parallel Variant of Boruvka's Algorithm."
-23rd Euromicro Internation Conference on Parallel, Distributed, and Network-Based Processing, 2015 (to appear)
+23rd Euromicro Internation Conference on Parallel, Distributed, and Network-Based Processing, 2015

 Further help
 =============